thomasat/llms-sustainable-food/README.md

 - pip install crfm-helm
 - pip install gurobipy

+Note: Code for the sustainable protein portion of the paper is currently being reviewed to ensure compatibility with data privacy requirements.
+It will be posted soon.

 Please cite as:

 Anna Thomas, Adam Yee, Andrew Mayne, Maya Mathur, Dan Jurafsky, Kristina Gligorić.
 What can large language models do for sustainable food?
 International Conference on Machine Learning, 2025.